johnsonandjohnson/Bodiless-JS/packages/vital-elements/README.md

-# VitalDS Design System
+# CanvasX Design System

-The VitalDS Design System is an opinionated design that aggregates suggested best practices for UX and performance to create optimal branded sites.
+The CanvasX Design System is an opinionated design that aggregates suggested best practices for UX and performance to create optimal branded sites.

-VitalDS Elements (`@bodiless/vital-elements`) is the core package of the VitalDS Design System.
+CanvasX Elements (`@bodiless/cx-elements`) is the core package of the CanvasX Design System.